NG235/leaf/README.md

 # Leaf
-Leaf is a small C program that has multiple built in functions across 3 categories.
+Leaf is a small C program that has many built in functions across multiple categories.

 ---